Apache Maven: Dependencies

 A central feature in Maven is dependency management.
 Maven's dependency-handling mechanism is organized around a coordinate system identifying individual artifacts such as software libraries or modules.
 The POM example above references the JUnit coordinates as a direct dependency of the project.
 A project that needs, say, the Hibernate library simply has to declare Hibernate's project coordinates in its POM.
 Maven will automatically download the dependency and the dependencies that Hibernate itself needs (called transitive dependencies) and store them in the user's local repository.
-Maven 2 Central Repository is used by default to search for libraries, but one can configure the repositories to be used (e.g., company-private repositories) within the POM.
+Maven Central Repository is used by default to search for libraries, but one can configure the repositories to be used (e.g., company-private repositories) within the POM.

 The fundamental difference between Maven and Ant is that Maven's design regards all projects as having a certain structure and a set of supported task work-flows (e.g., getting resources from source control, compiling the project, unit testing, etc.).
 While most software projects in effect support these operations and actually do have a well-defined structure, Maven requires that this structure and the operation implementation details be defined in the POM file.
 Thus, Maven relies on a convention on how to define projects and on the list of work-flows that are generally supported in all projects.

-There are search engines such as The Central Repository Search Engine, which can be used to find out coordinates for different open-source libraries and frameworks.
+The Central Repository has a search engine, which can be used to find out coordinates for different open-source libraries and frameworks.

 Projects developed on a single machine can depend on each other through the local repository.
 The local repository is a simple folder structure that acts both as a cache for downloaded dependencies and as a centralized storage place for locally built artifacts.
 The Maven command mvn install builds a project and places its binaries in the local repository.
 Then, other projects can utilize this project by specifying its coordinates in their POMs.